roskzhu/Toronto-Cares-Hub/README.md

 ## Features
-### 1. Real-Time Data
+- Route Planning: Enable users to plan and visualize the most efficient route to their nearest food bank or shelter.
-Access up-to-date information on shelter capacities, services provided, and food bank availability.
+- Interactive Shelter Navigation: Effortlessly navigate through Toronto's shelter locations with an intuitive map interface.
+Find detailed information about each shelter, including occupancy rates, services offered, and more.
-### 2. Route Planning
+- Real-time Metrics Updates: Stay informed with real-time updates on shelter metrics.
+Our application provides the latest data on occupancy rates, program models, and other vital information to keep you well-informed.
-Enable users to plan and visualize the most efficient route to their nearest food bank or shelter.
+- Comprehensive Shelter Details: Access detailed information about each shelter, including organization names, addresses, hours of operation, and client group details.
+Make informed decisions with a comprehensive overview of each location.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: